-The panel contains a table where each row represents a sub-expression of the single INCLUDE or EXCLUDE sub-clause (WHERE expression) generated for the selected record structure.
-Each generated sub-expression is based on values referenced by one or more field names defined in the record structure.
+The panel contains a table where each row represents a sub-expression of the single ALL/MORE/LESS (WHERE expression) command generated.
+Each generated sub-expression is based on values referenced by one or more field names defined in the record structure (or functions applied to the UnMapped record).